-Kutna Hora, Czech Republic
+2. Kutna Hora, Czech Republic

-Walking through the town you will notice the faded grandeur of a former silver mining town with baroque buildings and pretty squares.
-Kutna Hora was once the second richest city in Bohemia next to its nearby neighbour, Prague.
+Walking through the town, you will notice the faded grandeur of a former silver mining town with baroque buildings and pretty squares.
+Kutna Hora was once the second wealthiest city in Bohemia, next to its nearby neighbour, Prague.

 While it has a glorious past, the main draw to Kutna Hora in modern times is the creepy Sedlec Ossuary, also known as the “Bone Church”.
 This small Roman Catholic chapel is located beneath the Cemetery Church of All Saints.